hihihippp/scottsievert.github.io/src/source/_posts/2014-05-14-Scientific-Python-tips-and-tricks.markdown

 * wanted to see how much work is being done, and where, when and by whom?
 * wanted to experiment with a new feature without interfering with working code?

 then you need version control.
+Personally, I can't imagine doing anything significant without source control.
+Whenever I'm writing a paper and working on almost any programming project, I use `git commit -am "description"` all the time.
+Source control is perhaps my biggest piece of advice.

 Version control is normally a bit of a pain: you normally have be familiar with the command line and (with CVS/etc) it can be an even bigger pain.
 Git (and it's